twisty147/Twisties-Cook-Book/README.md

    - An embedded Google Map that displays the location of the business.

 **Log in Page**
-   - The page should extend from the base template.
    - Include a message prompting users who do not have an account to register, linking to the registration page
    - Include the following fields in the login form:
       - **Email Field:**